Did you know that you can Regrow Vegetables from Scraps? You really can and here's how to do it!

 There are a few more foods that can be regrown from scraps, but I've left those out because they require dirt.
 And I don't have dirt, remember?

-Why Regrow Food in Water?
+Why Regrow Vegetables in Water?

 It sounds silly almost, to let what we would ordinarily throw away sit on our counter tops for a month and a half, just so that we end up with half the amount of food we originally started with.
 But there are some valid and good reasons to at least make the attempt.